 I kept a plant outdoors all day, only to find it dried too soon.
 I do not advise keeping the plant in the sunlight for a whole day, as it can dry the potting soil and the plant.

 The planting container should be a terracotta pot or of any porous material.

 We should avoid plastic planters as much as possible as plastic planters tend to isolate the plant from the environment.

-The planter should be at least able to let the plant grow for a few years.
+The Snake plant pot should be able to let the plant grow for a few years.

-Also, if we wish the plant to grow more, we should use a bigger pot.
+Also, if we wish the plant grows more, we should use a bigger pot.
 The small pot can let the roots get saturated within the pot.

 However, in such a rootbound condition, you might get some bloom.